 Prerequisites: PHRA 1205 with a minimum grade of C or better; Admission to the Pharmacy Technician Program.

-A study of the disease state and therapeutic properties of drugs used in pharmaceutical therapy
+A study of the disease state and therapeutic properties of drugs used in pharmaceutical therapy proportion, percentage, dilution and concentration, milliequivalent, units, intravenous flow rates, and solving dosage problems.

 PHRA 1309 Pharmaceutical Mathematics I